AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 ## Further Reading

-Domain Driven Design is a complicated subject and I can explain the basics of modelling with DDD within such a small article.
+Domain Driven Design is a complicated subject and I can only explain the basics of modelling with DDD within such a small article.
 For further information please see the following.